-Professor and Chairperson, Department of Foreign Languages
+Professor of Spanish and Portuguese, Department of Foreign Languages

 Growing up in Iowa, Professor Lea Ramsdell had little opportunity to encounter other cultures outside her own.
 So she vividly remembers the day when a family from Cuba moved in next door.
 Through them, a new world opened up for her.
 She fell in love with Spanish and the rich cultural background that it introduced her to.